KomMonitor/kommonitor-importer/README.md

 # KomMonitor Importer

-This projects implements a webapp that enables the import of spatial datasets (_SpatialUnits_, _Georesources_ and _Indicators_) into the _KomMonitor Spatial Data Infrastructure_.
-The webapp provides an API for retrieving data from various datasources that come in the shape of certain formats and converting the datasets into a KomMonitor related schema.
+This project implements a webapp that enables the import of spatial datasets (_SpatialUnits_, _Georesources_ and _Indicators_) into the _KomMonitor Spatial Data Infrastructure_.
+The webapp provides an API for retrieving data from various data sources that come in the shape of certain formats and converting the datasets into a KomMonitor related schema.
 The converted datasets come available within the KomMonitor Spatial Data Infrastructure by publishing them via the _Data Management API_.